 - What happens in my child’s Chromebook needs to be sent in for repair?

-The parent files the claim (complete INSURANCE CLAIM FORM and email it to Worth Avenue Group) The parent lets the school know that a claim has been filed (fill out this quick form: CMHS Claim Verification Form) and this allows the student to use a Chromebook during a class, if needed (first come first serve) until the Chromebook is repaired and shipped back.
+The parent files the claim and the parent lets the school know that a claim has been filed (fill out this quick form: CMHS Claim Verification Form) and this allows the student to use a Chromebook during a class, if needed (first come first serve) until the Chromebook is repaired and shipped back.

 – Questions can be addressed to Janelle Holley, Principal.